infinitesoftwaregroup/Infinite.AddEncryptedJsonToConfiguration/README.md

 ### Configuring your .NET Core with encrypted JSON files has never been so easy

 Use encrypted JSON file with this configuration provider for .NET Core's `Microsoft.Extensions.Configuration`.
-The JSON files use AEAD AES-256-GCM encryption.
+The JSON files use AEAD AES encryption.

 ### Motivation